TechPrimers/github-cli-example/README.md

 # Github CLI Example

 ## Command used
+1. Authenticate the Github CLI `gh` with your github.com account using `gh auth login`
 ```
 ❯ gh auth login

 ?
 What account do you want to log into?
 GitHub.com
 - Logging into github.com
 ?
 You're already logged into github.com as MovingToWeb.
 Do you want to re-authenticate?
 Yes